Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 ### Wake 2003.

-[Wake](https://xp123.com/articles/) in his book [Refactoring Workbook](https://xp123.com/articles/refactoring-workbook/) describes 9 new code smells that did not appear in Fowler's original catalogue: *Dead Code*, *Null Check*, *Special Case*, *Magic Number*, *Combinatorial Explosion*, *Complicated Boolean Expression*, and three related to bad names: *Type Embedded in Name*, *Uncommunicative Names* and *Inconsistent Names*.
+[Wake](https://xp123.com/articles/) in his book, [Refactoring Workbook](https://xp123.com/articles/refactoring-workbook/), describes 9 new code smells that did not appear in Fowler's original catalogue: *Dead Code*, *Null Check*, *Special Case*, *Magic Number*, *Combinatorial Explosion*, *Complicated Boolean Expression*, and three related to bad names: *Type Embedded in Name*, *Uncommunicative Names* and *Inconsistent Names*.

 Wake explicitly classifies code smells by first dividing them into two broad categories, *Smells within Classes* and *Smells Between Classes*, depending, respectively, on whether the code smell can be observed from within a class or whether a broader context needs to be considered (various classes).
 Each of these categories is divided into subcategories that group code smells based on where they can be detected.
 This classification criterion, later called *“occurrence"* by Jerzyk, answers the question: "where does this code smell appear?".

 Following this *“occurrence"* criterion Wake finds 10 subcategories.

-Within the category of *Smells within Classes* would be the following subcategories:
+Within the category of *Smells within Classes* we find the following subcategories:

 * **Measured Smells**: code smells that can be easily identified with simple length metrics.
 * **Names**: code smells that create semantic confusion and affect our ability to create mental models that help us understand, remember, and reason about code.